CyrilTrichereau/Memory_Game_BackEnd/README.md

-# 🚀 Welcome to Ctch.dev API REST !
+# 🚀 Welcome to O'Clock Game API REST !

-**API for my portfolio, for handling forms and emails !
-Enjoy !!**
+**API for Memory Game, a technical test for O'Clock !!**

 **_------------------_**
 **_------------------_**